 Bits: 2 1 5

-Figure 9-xxx—Latency Sensitive Traffic Criterion Control field format
+Figure 9-xxx—Latency Sensitive Traffic KPI Control field format

 The Direction subfield is defined in 9.4.2.316 (QoS Characteristics element).

-The Threshold for MSDU Delivery Ratio Presence Indicator subfield indicates whether the Threshold for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic Criterion element.
-A value of 1 in the Threshold for MSDU Delivery Ratio Presence Indicator subfield indicates that the Threshold for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic Criterion element.
-Otherwise, the Threshold for MSDU Delivery Ratio field is not present in the Latency Sensitive Traffic Criterion element.
+The KPI for MSDU Delivery Ratio Presence Indicator subfield indicates whether the KPI for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic KPI element.
+A value of 1 in the KPI for MSDU Delivery Ratio Presence Indicator subfield indicates that the KPI for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic KPI element.
+Otherwise, the KPI for MSDU Delivery Ratio field is not present in the Latency Sensitive Traffic KPI element.

-The Threshold for Delay Bound field is 3 octets long and contains an unsigned integer that specifies the threshold for delay bound.
-The meaning of delay bound is the same as the definition of the Delay Bound field specified in the QoS Characteristics element.
+The Delay KPI field is 3 octets long and contains an unsigned integer that specifies the KPI for delay, measured between the time marking the arrival of the MSDU, or the first MSDU of the MSDUs constituting an A-MSDU, at the local MAC sublayer from the local MAC SAP and the time of completion of the suc-cessful transmission or retransmission of the MSDU or A-MSDU to the destination.

-The Threshold for MSDU Delivery Ratio field indicates the threshold for the percentage of MSDUs that are expected to be delivered within the threshold for delay bound specified in the Threshold for Delay Bound field and its encoding is defined in Table 9-xxx.
-The Threshold for MSDU Delivery Ratio field is optional.
+The KPI for MSDU Delivery Ratio field indicates the KPI for the percentage of MSDUs that are expected to be delivered within the delay KPI specified in the Delay KPI field and its encoding is defined in Table 9-xxx.
+The KPI for MSDU Delivery Ratio field is optional.

-Table 9-xxx: Threshold for MSDU Delivery Ratio field values
+Table 9-xxx: KPI for MSDU Delivery Ratio field values